What is Night Diving?

 A night dive might not actually need to occur at night – the term and concept encompass all diving trips where lighting would be an issue.

-Types of Night Diving
+Types of Night Dives

 Let’s take a look at a few different types of night diving: